z-bj/Fifa_World_Cup_DB/README.md

 ### Dataset:  <a href="https://github.com/z-bj/fifa_world_cup_DB/blob/master/games.csv"> games.csv </a>

-Created the database, 'worldcup', and the appropriate tables ('teams' and 'games') on PostgreSQL to visualise the data from games.csv.
+- Build the DB, 'worldcup', and the tables ('teams' and 'games') on PostgreSQL to visualise data from games.csv.

-Added appropriate constraints (primary keys and foreign keys) required to relate the tables.
+- Added constraints (primary keys and foreign keys) required to relate the tables.

 Tables:
 - 'games' tracks all matches and scores made by both the winner team and the opponent team (using team_id as the identifier).